 - Distribute materials to complete "Finish the Drawing".
 Consider whether students will have to share in small groups, pairs, or if there are enough supplies for everyone. - Show an example of a completed "Finish the Drawing" and share your ideas as to what the line reminded you of or inspired you to create.
 Remind students that this is an example and they should make their own version. - Allow students time to create their drawings.
 While they work, circulate around the room to offer support and to check in with student progress.
-Remind each table that they should sketch in pencil first and add color afterwards. - Encourage students to keep their ideas a secret so everyone's drawing can look unique. - Attached is a worksheet you can use for students to create 4 separate drawings on one page, or you can create one large line per page for students to expand on one drawing.
+Remind each table that they should sketch in pencil first and add color afterwards.
+Encourage students to keep their ideas a secret so everyone's drawing can look unique.

 - When the drawings are completed, have all student work displayed in a gallery.
 Encourage students to freely move around and examine others' work.
-Afterwards, ask question prompts as a group: - "Was there another drawing you really enjoyed?
-Why?" - "How did the gallery walk make you feel?" - Take pictures of the completed artwork and send them to emisoshnik@newyorkedge.org. - If there is time remaining, or as an additional extension option, encourage students to make their own frame.
+Take photos of student artwork and send them to emisoshnik@newyorkedge.org. - Ask students, "was there another drawing you really enjoyed?
+Why?" and "how did the gallery walk make you feel?" - If there is time remaining, or as an additional extension option, encourage students to make their own frame.
 If possible, invite another group to come and view the gallery or ask your director to display the work. - Thank students for their participation and for being encouraging artists.